Message about use of cookies

 Docking Common

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a quarry that was used as a landfill.

 Investigation was undertaken using documents about the site and a site visit.
 The investigation showed that the quarry was landfilled, and that the filling wasn’t controlled by a licence or permit.
 Investigation by Norfolk County Council in the area close to Docking Common has indicated that groundwater is not being adversely affected by pollution.
 There was no evidence of harm to human health or the wider environment.